Neeraj-TheAnalyst/Neeraj-TheAnalyst/README.md

 5. Office 365

 I have some experience of using PowerBI during my internship as well.
-I have done 2 internships as well
+I have done 2 internships as well.
 I am a good guy